Updated May 04, 2024

 A common symptom in lung cancer patients is a persistent cough at the time of diagnosis.
 This type of chronic cough is seen in about half of the patients who are diagnosed with lung cancer.
 A chronic cough lasts for at least eight consecutive weeks.

 We’re often asked how a lung cancer cough sounds – and it’s important to note that coughs can vary based on the individual.
-A lung cancer cough can either be wet or dry cough, and it can occur at any time of day.
+A lung cancer cough can either be a wet or dry cough, and it can occur at any time of day.
 Many individuals note that the cough interferes with their sleep and feels similar to symptoms of allergies or a respiratory infection.
 If you have symptoms like blood or rust-colored mucus or phlegm, shortness of breath, chest pain, or a chest infection like bronchitis or pneumonia that come back and persist, it’s crucial to talk to your healthcare professional.

 What is a Smoker’s Cough?

-A smoker’s cough is common among people who smoke and happens due to the body clearing out chemicals in the airways that enter into the body through the use of tobacco.
+A smoker’s cough is common among people who smoke and happens due to the body clearing out chemicals in the airways that enter the body through the use of tobacco.
 Not all people who smoke will develop a smoker’s cough, and there are variations in cough severity.
 It’s more likely among individuals who have used tobacco for long periods of time.

 Early on, a smoker’s cough is typically dry.
 As it progresses, the cough might produce phlegm.
 Phlegm can be colorless, blood-tinged, yellow-green, or white.

-Additional symptoms and side effects that accompany a smoker’s cough might be a crackling sound when breathing, experiencing shortness of breath, chest pains, a sore throat, and wheezing.
+Additional symptoms and side effects that accompany a smoker’s cough might be a crackling sound when breathing, shortness of breath, chest pains, a sore throat, and wheezing.
 It’s said that smokers’ coughs are often worse in the morning and get better as the day progresses.

 The best remedy is to quit smoking (including vaping, smoking weed, and cigarette smoking) – though you can also gargle saltwater, stay hydrated, try a cough suppressant, suck on lozenges, and try a humidifier to alleviate symptoms.